tameroski/tameroski.github.io/_posts/2016-01-11-Wordpress-Order-Query-Multiple-Meta.md

 ---
-title: '[Wordpress] Order query results by multiple meta keys'
+title: '[Wordpress] Ordering query results by multiple meta keys'
 layout: post
 summary: ACF users and other meta keys lovers gonna love this !
 keywords: 'Wordpress, WP_Query, Meta_Query, ACF'
 ---

 Ordering things with a Wordpress query is usually quite simple.
-Let's say you have that good old custom post type called 'Book'.
-Each book has a meta field for storing its page count, most of the time using [ACF](http://www.advancedcustomfields.com/) in my case.
+Let's say you have that good old custom post type called 'Book', and each book has a meta field for storing its page count.
+Storing additionnal data using meta keys is a common thing, most of the time using [ACF](http://www.advancedcustomfields.com/) in my case.

 Let's say you want to order books by page counts, then by title.
 You only have to add an 'orderby' parameter to the query :